-The Trustee has continued to work with RMSPS to ensure service to members with benefits in both schemes continues to be as seamless as practicable.
+The Trustee has continued to work with the RMSPS Manager to ensure service to members with benefits in both schemes continues to be as seamless as practicable.
 There are regular meetings between the teams supporting both schemes and there is regular reporting to the Plan's Trustee on the service provided.